mehniyarif/mehniyarif/README.md

 - **WebSocket and Real-Time Communication:**
   - Built a notification infrastructure using WebSocket, enabling seamless file upload and download actions for efficient real-time communication within the application.

+- *Server-Side Development:*

+- **Project Management and Methodologies:**
+  - Proficient in utilizing project management systems such as Jira to optimize performance.
+  - Implemented Scrum and Agile methodologies within the team for efficient project execution.

+- **Background Jobs with Redis:**
+  - Integrated Redis into the system for handling long-running, non-blocking jobs.
+  - Utilized Django-rq and Django-redis for managing asynchronous tasks within the Django project.

+- **Django Rest Framework and Django Project Structure:**
+  - Followed REST standards to create a consistent structure for the Django Rest Framework and Django project.
+  - Implemented a structure based on endpoints created for the client.

+- **Data Management with Pandas:**
+  - Extensively utilized the Pandas library for managing data structures.
+  - Used Pandas for the effortless generation of outputs in formats like Excel, CSV, and dictionaries.

+- **WebSocket Connection and Django Channels:**
+  - Improved client communication and notification processes by implementing a WebSocket connection using Django Channels.
+  - Transitioned from WSGI to ASGI to support asynchronous functionality.

+- **Deployment on AWS:**
+  - Deployed the product on AWS instances, utilizing services such as EC2, Parameter Store, and S3.
+  - Ensured reliable deployment on the AWS platform.

+- **Queue Management with RabbitMQ:**
+  - Switched Queue workers from DjangoRq to RabbitMQ for improved queue management capabilities.
+  - Streamlined processes and enhanced efficiency with this transition.

+- **API Integration:**
+  - Implemented different APIs and successfully integrated APIs from various marketplaces, carriers, and integrators.

 ## Contact